+The Cabinet – A council of high-ranking members in the government.
+Cabinet members serve as advisors to the president.
+They include 1) the vice president, 2) heads of executive departments, 3) and other high-ranking government officials.
 Cabinet members are nominated by the president and must be approved by a simple majority of the Senate – 51 votes of all 100 Senators vote.

 Executive Branch Agencies, Commissions, and Committees

 Much of the work in the executive branch is done by 1) Federal Agencies, 2) Departments, 3) Committees, 4) And other groups.

 Executive Office of the President – The Executive Office of the president communicates the president’s message and deals with the federal budget, security, and other high priorities.
 To provide the President with the support needed to govern effectively, the Executive Office of the President (EOP), was created in 1939, by President Franklin D. Roosevelt.
 The EOP has responsibility for tasks ranging from communicating the President’s message to the American people to promoting the trade interests abroad.
 Overseen by the White House Chief of Staff, the EOP has traditionally been home to many of the President’s closest advisors.

 Executive Departments – These are the main agencies of the federal government.
 The heads of these 15 agencies are also members of the president’s cabinet.
 Fifteen executive departments — each led by an appointed member of the President’s Cabinet — carry out the day-to-day administration of the federal government.

 Independent Agencies – These agencies are not represented in the cabinet and are not part of the Executive Office of the president.
 They deal with government operations, the economy, and regulatory oversight.

 Boards, Commissions, and Committees – Congress or the president establish these smaller organizations to manage specific tasks and areas that don’t fall under parent agencies.

 Quasi-Official Agencies – Although they’re not officially part of the executive branch, these agencies are required by federal statute to release certain information about their programs and activities in the Federal Register, the daily journal of government activities.

+The judicial branch 1) interprets the meaning of laws, 2) applies laws to individual cases, 3) and decides if laws violate the Constitution.
 It’s comprised of the Supreme Court and other federal courts.
 Members of the Judicial Branch are appointed by the President and confirmed by the Senate.